 Cyber security today is an existential requirement for all companies.
 Cyber security threats targeting key assets, personally identifiable information (PII), or with the goal of encrypting and ransoming access to sensitive data are all increasing in both frequency and sophistication.
 In order to combat existing and emerging threats, cyber security professionals have had to implement significant operational and organizational changes.
-In many cases, companies have chosen to rely on a managed security service provider (MSSP) to maintain their cyber security defense.
+In many cases, companies have chosen to rely on a managed security service provider (MSSP) or remote IT security services to maintain their cyber security defense.

 One of the core benefits that an MSSP offers to a company is value.
 Understanding how an MSSP offers value to a company can be challenging for those unfamiliar with what an MSSP is and what it does.
 That being said, not all companies utilize the full range of services that an MSSP offers, instead relying on an MSSP to supplement their existing cyber security efforts.
-In order to provide a better understanding of whether your company needs an MSSP, it is helpful to gain insight into what an MSSP is, what it does, and what the benefits of using an MSSP are.
+In order to provide a better understanding of whether your company needs an MSSP or remote it security services, it is helpful to gain insight into what an MSSP is, what it does, and what the benefits of using an MSSP are.
 This information will help provide important context for the decision-making process behind choosing to work with an MSSP.